danielcodes/overwatch/README.md

 # TODO
 - make it so that each map has unique data
 - start working on the backend of requests, start with twitter -> hp on demand -> display
+- more problems, after cloning down the data, it clones the object id as well, so if I try to replicate it, it create a new objectid2, sigh